check-spelling/check-spelling-docs/Configuration:-Advanced.md

 * `./` - if you don't need an extra nesting layer
 * directory - especially for sharing a general bucket across multiple projects

+ℹ️ This has been superseded by [`config`](https://github.com/check-spelling/check-spelling/wiki/Configuration#config)

 ## timeframe

 Used by the **[schedule](./Configuration:-Workflows#schedule)** action.
 Any open pull requests from another repository will be checked, and if the commit is within that timeframe, it will be processed.

+ℹ️ In general you shouldn't need to use this as there are more recent ways to achieve desired goals.

+In [`v0.0.21`](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.21), reports are available via the step summary w/o requiring any special permissions.